 Pharmacy Integration Fund courses for pharmacists

-Working with the Royal Pharmaceutical Society and other partners, HEE has developed new, fully-funded, and innovative programmes for pharmacists.
-These are funded from the Pharmacy Integration Fund.
+Working with the Royal Pharmaceutical Society, NHS England and other partners, Health Education England is offering fully-funded, innovative training and development courses for community pharmacists.
+These are funded via the Pharmacy Integration Fund.

 Learn more about these courses below:

 Develop your clinical skills, prepare for independent prescribing or make better decisions for your practice with fully funded postgraduate courses delivered and accredited through universities across the country.